Baby Steps (manga)

 Baby Steps (ベイビーステップ, Beibī Suteppu) is a Japanese manga series by Hikaru Katsuki.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from October 2007 to November 2017, with its chapters collected in 47 tankōbon volumes.
 The story is centered on Eiichirō Maruo, a first year honor student who one day decides that he is lacking exercise.
 He then joins the Southern Tennis Club (STC) where he begins his tennis journey.

 The manga was adapted into a 25-episode anime television series by studio Pierrot, which was broadcast on NHK-E from April to September 2014.
 A 25-episode second season was broadcast from April to September 2015.

 In 2014, Baby Steps won the 38th Kodansha Manga Award in the shōnen category.

 Story

 Eiichirō Maruo, a first year honor student, one day decides he is unhappy with the way things are and lacks exercise.
 He finds a flyer for the Tennis Club and decides to check it out.
 He is instantly captivated by it.
-With no prior experience and poor physical conditioning, he embarks on a tennis journey using his smarts, dedication and work ethic.
+With no prior experience and poor physical conditioning, he embarks on a tennis journey using his smarts, dedication and strong work ethic.
 He uses his inherent studious nature to develop an extremely strategic approach to tennis, taking notes on the habits and tendencies of his opponents thus allowing him to predict their shots before they make them.